kevin-labtani/react-native-workshop/To do list/Part4.md

 }
 ```
 It returns an object of our fonts, where we write a name of the font and using ``` require ``` you show the path to the chosen font.
-This function returns a promise, so it cant be loaded immediately.
+This function returns a promise, so it can't be loaded immediately.
 In this situation you have to use a special component ``` < AppLoading > ``` from 'expo', so import it in App.js.
 It will prolong the loading screen time until the fonts load.
 ```js
 import { AppLoading } from 'expo';
 ```